codyjedmunds/ai-evaluation-portfolio/README.md

 ### 2. `noumenal-triangulator/`

-A documentation-first, post-hoc evaluation pipeline demonstrating how fluent but quietly misleading LLM outputs can be audited **after generation**, without rewriting, correcting, or debating the content.
+A documentation-first, post-hoc evaluation pipeline demonstrating how fluent but quietly misleading outputs can be audited after generation, without rewriting, correcting, or debating the content.

-The Noumenal Triangulator separates evaluation into three roles:
+The **Noumenal Triangulator** separates evaluation into three roles:

 - **Registrar** — neutral extraction of claims, assumptions, constraints, and unresolved ambiguity
 - **Auditor** — detection of structural failure modes and assignment of severity